Linux Fundamentals

 The Most Powerful Command You’ll Use sudo is the gatekeeper between regular user actions and root-level system changes.
 Use it correctly, and you maintain security while getting work done.
 Use it carelessly, and you create vulnerabilities that keep security teams awake at night.
 Most people know sudo as “the thing you put before commands to

-sudo Command Linux Read More »
+The sudo Command: Linux Privilege Escalation Done Right Read More »

 Detailed view of blue ethernet cables connected to a network switch in a data center.